 - 4 TBSP Clary Bath + Body Oil

-2-3 times a week I use this paste and apply on the backs on my arms (or effected area), I let sit for 10-15 mins and wash off in the shower/bath tub.
-After I apply Clary Bath + Body (which I use daily) directly to my skin and leave to moisturize.
+2-3 times a week I use this paste and apply on the backs on my arms (or affected area), I let sit for 10-15 mins and wash off in the shower/bath tub.
+Then I apply Clary Bath + Body (which I use daily) directly to my skin and leave to moisturize.
 Well exfoliated skin will be less likely to accumulate the dead skin cells and keratin that plug hair follicles.